Join our team as a

 Be part of the mission to meet 2050 climate targets

-Retrofit Coordinators are responsible for managing and coordinating our home retrofit projects, ensuring quality and reducing risks whilst providing support and assurance for the homeowner client.
+Retrofit Coordinators are responsible for coordinating our home retrofit projects, ensuring quality and reducing risks whilst providing support and assurance for the homeowner client.

 The UK government has committed to net zero carbon emissions by 2050 – and this must include retrofitting the UK’s housing stock.
 At Cosy Homes Oxfordshire we are working towards drastically improving the energy efficiency of homes across Oxfordshire by making the home retrofit process as simple as possible.